SakshiLanjewar/task-manager/README.md

 7. 📊 Progress Bar — Live completion percentage in the header
 8. 📱 Responsive Design — Works on mobile and desktop

+## 🔐 Authentication Pages
+1. Sign In (Login)

+Enter your registered Email and Password
+Click "Sign In" button
+On success → redirected to your Dashboard

+Options available on Sign In page:

+🔗 "Forgot Password?" — click to reset your password
+🔗 "Register Here" — click to create a new account

+2. Register (Sign Up)

+Fill in your Full Name, Email, Password, Confirm Password Click "Register" → automatically logged in and redirected to Dashboard

+3. Forgot Password

+Enter your registered Email Address
+Click "Send Reset Link"
+Check your email → Click the reset link → Enter new password ✅

 ## 🏗 Project Structure

 task-dashboard/